 Infrahub is a unified data management platform with built-in version control, purpose-built for infrastructure automation.
 It gives teams a trusted, schema-enforced source of truth with graph-native relationships; branch-based proposed changes with peer review, CI validation, and full audit trails; Generators that turn trusted data into configs, cable plans, and deployment artefacts; and a GraphQL API and integration layer that connects to any orchestration or deployment tool in your stack.

 Infrahub is a single platform with a common core.
-Community edition is a good fit for teams getting started, running labs, or operating at moderate scale.
-As deployments grow—particularly when organisations need clustering for high availability, horizontal scaling for concurrent pipeline reads, or workflow-based approval processes for change governance—Enterprise extends that same core with the features and support needed at larger scale.
-The Community vs. Enterprise comparisonprovides a detailed breakdown.
+The Community edition is a good fit for teams getting started, running labs, or operating at moderate scale.
+As deployments grow—particularly when organizations need clustering for high availability (HA), horizontal scaling for concurrent pipeline reads, or workflow-based approval processes for change governance, Infrahub Enterprise extends the Community core with the features and support needed at larger scale.
+The Community vs. Enterprise comparison provides a detailed breakdown.

-Our sizing tiers define resource allocations across deployment profiles, from moderate environments up to tens of thousands of device-class objects.
-Production deployments today manage datasets well into the hundreds of thousands of managed objects on a single instance, so most organisations approaching Infrahub are well within proven capacity.
+Infrahub’s sizing tiers define resource allocations across deployment profiles, from moderate environments all the way up to tens of thousands of device-class objects.
+Production deployments today manage datasets well into the hundreds of thousands of managed objects on a single instance, so most organizations approaching Infrahub are well within proven capacity.

-That said, some organisations have operational or regulatory reasons to run regionally independent infrastructure.
-For those cases, Infrahub fully supports a multi-instance deployment model — one instance per region, each with its own HA topology, sharing no state between them.
+That said, some organizations have operational or regulatory reasons to run regionally independent infrastructure.
+For those cases, Infrahub fully supports a multi-instance deployment model: one instance per region, each with its own HA topology, sharing no state between them.
 We have customers running this pattern in production today, including one with a formal multi-instance HA deployment managed via Helm.

 The multi-instance model adds a second layer of resilience: regional failure isolation.
-A problem in one region’s Infrahub — whether a maintenance operation, a failed merge, or a service restart — has zero impact on the others.
-The trade-off is that each region manages its own resource allocation independently, which is usually a natural fit for organisations that already have regional operational boundaries.
+A problem in one region’s Infrahub—whether a maintenance operation, a failed merge, or a service restart—has zero impact on the others.
+The trade-off is that each region manages its own resource allocation independently, which is usually a natural fit for organizations that already have regional operational boundaries.

-Performance is not a milestone we hit and move on from — it’s a continuous investment.
+Performance isn’t a milestone we hit and move on from—it’s a continuous investment.
 Our customers operate at scales where every second of pipeline execution and every merge operation matters, and those demands drive our engineering roadmap.

-A recent example: we moved core branch-merge logic into the database layer, resulting in roughly a 4x improvement in merge times across datasets ranging from tens of thousands to hundreds of thousands of objects.
-That kind of deep architectural optimisation reflects how we approach performance — not surface-level tuning, but rethinking where work happens to unlock step-change improvements.
+A recent example: We moved core branch-merge logic into the database layer, resulting in roughly a 4x improvement in merge times across datasets ranging from tens of thousands to hundreds of thousands of objects.
+That kind of deep architectural optimization reflects how we approach performance.
+It’s not surface-level tuning, but rethinking where work happens to unlock step-change improvements.

-On query and Generator performance, we’ve found across deployments that Generator execution — not GraphQL query latency — is typically the build pipeline bottleneck.
-By working closely with customers to tune how Generators query Infrahub, using targeted field selection instead of eager relationship loading and increasing pagination size, one customer achieved a significant reduction in overall build time, with some individual Generators running up to 10x faster.
+On query and Generator performance, we’ve found across deployments that Generator execution, not GraphQL query latency, is typically the build pipeline bottleneck.
+By working closely with customers to tune how Generators query Infrahub, using targeted field selection instead of eager relationship loading and increasing pagination size, one customer achieved a significant reduction in overall build time, with some individual Generators running up to 10 times faster.
 These are the same query patterns any downstream build system would use.

 This is ongoing work.
 As our customers grow and their datasets and concurrency requirements increase, we continue to invest in profiling, benchmarking, and optimising Infrahub at every layer of the stack.

-These are the questions that separate a proof of concept from a production deployment, and we take them seriously.
+High avaiability (HA), disaster recovery (DR) and upgrades are performance matters that separate a proof of concept from a production deployment, and we take them seriously.

-- Resilience.
-A single HA instance provides component-level resilience out of the box: database clustering, cache failover, and message queue mirroring.
-For organisations running the multi-instance model, regional failure isolation adds another layer — a problem in one region has zero impact on the others.
-In either case, when data-plane agents consume a compiled desired state rather than querying Infrahub directly, an Infrahub outage means only that the build pipeline cannot retrieve updated intent.
+- Resilience: A single HA instance provides component-level resilience out of the box: database clustering, cache failover, and message queue mirroring.
+For organizations running the multi-instance model, regional failure isolation adds another layer of resilience.
+In either case, when data-plane agents consume a compiled desired state rather than querying Infrahub directly, an Infrahub outage means only that the build pipeline can’t retrieve updated intent.
 Hosts continue enforcing their last-known desired state.

-- Backup and restore.
-Database backup is a routine, automated operation that integrates with S3-compatible cloud storage (see the database backup documentation).
+- Backup and restore: Database backup is a routine, automated operation that integrates with S3-compatible cloud storage.
 In large production deployments, compressed backups typically range from single-digit to tens of gigabytes, with substantial compression ratios from raw database size.

-- DR targets.
-Based on production experience, with hourly backups RPO is one hour.
-RTO for restoring a large instance is around one hour, dominated by restoring the task manager database.
+- DR targets: Based on production experience with hourly backups, recovery point objective (RPO) is one hour.
+Recovery time objective (RTO) for restoring a large instance is around one hour, dominated by restoring the task manager database.
 In architectures where host agents enforce their last-known desired state, the effective data-plane RTO is zero regardless of Infrahub availability.

 infrahub upgradecommand handles database migrations (see the Upgrade Guide).
 For production HA environments, we recommend Kubernetes and Helm as the deployment platform (see installation documentation).
 It provides the cleanest upgrade path, with the upgrade command running as a Helm job during the release update while Helm manages rolling pod updates.
 For VM-based HA deployments, we’ve developed formal upgrade procedures that codify the stop/upgrade/restart sequence with safety checks.
-Organisations running the multi-instance model gain an additional benefit: upgrades naturally follow a canary pattern — upgrade one region, validate, then the next.
+Organizations running the multi-instance model gain an additional benefit: upgrades naturally follow a canary pattern, upgrading one region, validating, then moving onto the next.
 In all cases, we recommend a full database backup before every upgrade and validation in a staging environment that mirrors production topology.

 Running Infrahub in production: Monitoring, security, and operations